cameron-barrett/camb/updates.md

 3. Protect the electronics on the moisture sensor from water

 To make the project even more polished if time allows, we may attempt to add a photoelectric sensor, add remote control over Bluetooth (as opposed to only receiving updates), and create an Android app.

+## 3/22/23

+The control loop now runs much slower to allow more time for the soil conditions to change (for the prototype this cycle is still much faster than it probably should be for a final product), and we set a threshold moisture level that works well for demonstration purposes.

+We used foam on the watering end of the tube to prevent the water from spraying too much.

+We successfully demonstrated the core functionality of the product in the lab today.